itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 '
 ```
 You can copy it and execute this command.
 This will give you an access token aka a Bearer Token.
-Copy the string after ("access_token":"<token>") and save it somewhere.
+Copy the string after ("access_token":"< generated_token >") and save it somewhere.

 ## Sending a command to the board
 To test the blueprint we can send a simple string to the board.
 To do this we can write a small script with `curl` in bash that does that.
 The script looks something like this:
 ```
 #!/bin/bash

+# Replace <YOUR_TOKEN_HERE> with the generated token!

 curl -X 'POST' 'https://api.1nce.com/management-api/v1/integrate/devices/8988228066614769819/actions/UDP' -H 'accept: application/json' -H 'Authorization: Bearer <YOUR_TOKEN_HERE>' -H 'Content-Type: application/json' -d '{
   "payload": "This is a sample string.", "payloadType": "STRING",